manager

 Reject if evidence format is incomplete, outcomes are unsupported, or implementation deviates from original spec.

-Progress Reporting
+Progress reporting

-• Report completed, in-progress, and blocked items
+• The manager MUST report completed, in-progress, and blocked items.

-Error Handling
+Error handling

-Team Lifecycle
+Team lifecycle

-Communication Style
+Communication style

-Delegation Standard
+Delegation standard

-Subagents are launched via agents-mcp (metyatech's standalone repo) — an MCP server that works uniformly from Claude Code, Codex, and Gemini CLI.
+Sub-agents MUST be launched via agents-mcp (metyatech's standalone repo) — an MCP server that works uniformly from Claude Code, Codex, and Gemini CLI.

 One-time setup: see README.md for platform-specific installation commands.